blindnet-io/product-management/specifications/Privateform-FRD.md

     * encrypted metadata
     * medical data id

-_**FR-FE11.** The Interface must allow a Data Consumer to retrieve the Medical data for a given Submitter, and to display it._
+_**FR-FE11.** The Interface must allow a Data Consumer to retrieve the data for a given Submitter, and to display it._

-Medical data is retrieved and displayed in the following workflow:
+Data is retrieved and displayed in the following workflow:
 * Step 1: The Interface sends a request to the Server (FR-BE10)
-* Step 2: The Interface uses blindnet to decrypt the Medical data
+* Step 2: The Interface uses blindnet to decrypt the data
-* Step 3: The Interface displays Medical data to a Data Consumer
+* Step 3: The Interface displays data to a Data Consumer

-_**FR-BE10.** The Server must be able to retrieve the encrypted Medical data._
+_**FR-BE10.** The Server must be able to retrieve the encrypted data._

-The Server retrieves the Medical data in a request containing:
+The Server retrieves the data in a request containing:
 * Data Consumer id
 * medical data id

 Response:
 * encrypted medical data

-_**FR-BE10-2.** The Server must be able to retrieve all encrypted Medical data for a Data Consumer._
+_**FR-BE10-2.** The Server must be able to retrieve all encrypted data for a Data Consumer._

-The Server retrieves the Medical data in a request containing:
+The Server retrieves the data in a request containing:
 * Data Consumer id

 Response:
 * an array of
     * encrypted medical data

-_**FR-BE10-3.** The Server must be able to retrieve all encrypted Medical data for given ids._
+_**FR-BE10-3.** The Server must be able to retrieve all encrypted data for given ids._

-The Server retrieves the Medical data in a request containing:
+The Server retrieves the data in a request containing:
 * Data Consumer id
 * an array of
     * form id